+Prerequisites: PHY 111 and PHY 510, or instructor permission.
 Designed for practicing or future high school physics teachers.
 Activities and laboratory experiences develop ideas in force, motion, and energy.
 Exemplary pedagogical techniques are modeled and examined.
+Offered every alternate summer.

-PHY 622 POWERFUL IDEAS AND QUANTITATIVE MODELING: ELECTRICITY AND MAGNETISM
+PHY 622 ELECTRICITY AND MAGNETISM FOR HIGH SCHOOL TEACHERS

+Prerequisites: PHY 510 and PHY 112, or instructor permission.
 Designed for high school physics teachers.
 Activities and laboratory experiences develop ideas in electricity and magnetism.
 Exemplary pedagogical techniques are modeled and examined.
+Offered summer only.